dewcservices/data-engineering-upskilling/README.md

 # data-engineering-upskilling

-This repositroy hosts a curriculum for upskilling reprogrammers and operators in Python and data engineering.
+A curriculum for upskilling reprogrammers and operators in Python and data engineering.